-Ever wonder as to how you can keep browsing the net without filling up your browser history?
+Ever wonder how you can keep browsing the net without filling up your browser history?

-You must certainly be troubled by the fact that someone from your family or a friend of yours could potentially infringe on your privacy and look at what you do on your computer or mobile every day.
+It would be best if you undoubtedly were troubled by the fact that someone from your family or a friend of yours could potentially infringe on your privacy and look at what you do on your computer or mobile every day.

-This is where incognito mode comes, this article will be dealing with how to open incognito tab in Chrome, Microsoft Edge, Firefox, and Safari Browser, keep reading below to know more!
+This is where incognito mode comes in; this article will deal with how to open an incognito tab in Chrome, Microsoft Edge, Firefox, and Safari Browsers; keep reading below to know more!

 How to Open Incognito Tab in Chrome

-Opening Incognito tab in Google Chrome can be very simple, to open the tab, follow some simple steps below:
+Opening the Incognito tab in Google Chrome can be very simple.
+To open the tab, follow some simple steps below: